KurtPrimavera/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/0d43f16b-d577-440b-8ec1-1490e8af7eb5"/>
 </p>
 <p>
-ICMP, monitored in Wireshark, was a protocol that Ping used from client-1 to connect to the domain controller.
-Ping -t connected domain controller's private IP address from Client 1 continuously.
-The connection did not work, so configured the firewall in wf.msc in the domain controller's Windows settings to open the port for Client 1.
-Logged in to the domain as website.com\username from Client-1 in Windows settings.
-Checked what VM computer was used by looking at the hostname, the name of the machines.
+1. ICMP Monitoring with Wireshark: Monitored the ICMP protocol in Wireshark, which was utilized by the Ping command from Client 1 to connect to the domain controller.
+	2. Continuous Ping Test: Executed the Ping command with the -t option to continuously ping the domain controller’s private IP address from Client 1.
+The initial connection attempts were unsuccessful.
+	3. Firewall Configuration: Accessed the firewall settings via wf.msc on the domain controller and configured it to open the necessary ports for Client 1, enabling successful communication.
+	4. Domain Login Verification: Successfully logged into the domain from Client 1 using the format website.com\username in Windows settings.
+	5. Hostname Check: Verified the specific VM being used by checking the hostname, which indicated the names of the machines within the network.

 </p>
 <br />